 Gloria entered the Maryknoll Sisters June 23, 1968 at the Center, NY.
 She professed First Vows June 2, 1973 at the Center and Final Vows November 15, 1975 in Hawaii.

-Assigned to Hawaii in 1969, she spent more than two decades in mission in the Pacific.
+Sister Gloria received her first overseas mission assignment to Hawaii in 1969.
+She spent more than two decades in mission in the Pacific.
 As a Montessori teacher, she was head teacher for kindergarten students and also taught in the other elementary grades, until she began to serve as chaplain for the Filipino Catholic community, and assistant to the Director of Filipino Ministries for Honolulu.

 “My hope is that young people will be true to their own questions, by being true to themselves,” she said.

-Sister Gloria also spent a short time in Bolivia, where she took advantage of the opportunity to study basic Spanish.
+Sister Gloria also spent a short time, 1999 – 2001, in Bolivia, where she took advantage of the opportunity to study basic Spanish.
 She enjoyed connections with the Language Institute community and the Filipino community and spent some time with the rural poor in Santa Cruz.

-Sister Gloria is now part of the Vocations Team for Maryknoll Sisters, helping women discern a possible call to religious life with the congregation.
+In 2015, Sister Gloria was assigned to the Vocations Team for Maryknoll Sisters, helping women discern a possible call to religious life with the congregation.